deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 Concept Drift
 -------------
-Concept drift happens when the underline relation between the data and the label has changed.
+Concept drift is a change in the underlying relation between the data and the label.
 In layman terms, this means that our data has changed in a way that affects our label, meaning a model trained on previous data will have difficulty predicting on the new data, as the label can't be predicted in the same way anymore.